secretstartups/handbook/customer-success/product-usage-data/using-product-usage-data-in-gainsight/index.html.md

 ## Gainsight Reports and Dashboards

 Use the [Product Usage Data - v2](https://gitlab.gainsightcloud.com/v1/ui/home#/191fa30f-7632-4000-b57a-edb62d9bb81b) Dashboard to see the full list of your accounts.
-Once on the C360,
+Once on the C360, these topics are most relevant for evaluating usage:

 | Report Name | Description | Application |
 | ------ | ------ | ------ |